 Pearl like sprinkling from Waterfall

-The place got its name from the fact that water from these waterfalls fall like pearls on the rocks below.
+The place got its name from the fact that water from these waterfalls falls like pearls on the rocks below.
 You see a lot of flowers on your way up and down the valley.
 I do not know the names of the flowers but the dominant colors were lavender and yellow.
 In fact, there were yellow flower trees along the whole drive from Bangalore to Anekal and beyond, and the yellow seemed brighter as we moved away from the city.
 On the way, you also see the huge Anekal lake which gives a good view.
 There were tempting vegetable fields on the way.

 The KSTDC restaurant Mayur, which is right there on the spot gives an abandoned look.
 But you must visit the terrace of the restaurant to get one of the best views of the valley.
 The walls of the hotel are falling apart, especially around the parapet.
 But parapet is also one of the perfect places to sit with a book, listen to some music produced by nature around and just be in a different world, almost seemingly in the middle of nowhere.
 No wonder the place seems to be so popular with young couples.

-I would recommend this place for small group or family picnics, carrying your own food and probably spend half a day or so.
+I would recommend this place for a small group or family picnics, carrying your own food and probably spend half a day or so.

 Laburnam Image Source – Shutterstock